-- I AM OUT OF SHAPE – this is one of the stupid lines you hear quite often.
+- I AM OUT OF SHAPE – this is something you hear quite often.
 Remember that your body is never “out of shape” as we often call it.
 It is always in the shape you have given it over the years.
-That input could be constant movement and hard high-intensity workouts or constant sitting and building a family pack instead of six-packs.
+That input could be constant movement and hard high intensity workouts or constant sitting and building a family pack instead of six packs.

 When you accept it’s your wrong/right choices, which led you to your current situation, then you will be able to act quite strongly on it.